weiming9115/ATM651_IntroAtmDynamics/README.md

 * Case study of a climate timescale "event" with monthly mean fields and/or budgets from MERRA2.

 * Do a computation with a [shallow water equations solver notebook](https://github.com/ATMOcanes/ATM651_IntroAtmDynamics/blob/master/Notebooks/SWEmodel.ipynb)

+  * for instance, on downstream development and Rossby wave dispersion (8.33 of Wallace and Hobbs, LMT exercise 1.5, [data](https://www.esrl.noaa.gov/psd/map/time_plot/)